Sills Operatic Debut: 1947 or 1951?

 The Debut According to Sills’ Autobiographies

-Sills’ two autobiographies contain contradictory statements about her operatic debut in Philadelphia.
-Here are the significant points from each book, which are fact-checked further below.
+The confusion starts with Sills’ two autobiographies, which contain contradictory statements about her operatic debut in Philadelphia.
+Here are the significant points from each book, which will be fact-checked further below.

 In Chapter 3 of Sills’ 1976 autobiography, “Bubbles” (pages 34-35), she states that in 1946 at age 17, she ended her career in operetta at her father’s insistence and began concentrating exclusively on operatic training with Estelle Liebling.
-Sills then states she finally made her operatic debut in the role of Frasquita in “Carmen” for the Philadelphia Opera Company, conducted by Giuseppe Bamboschek.
-She identifies the leads as Winifred Heidt and Eugene Conley, whom Sills mentions were a married couple at the time.
+Sills then states that she finally made her operatic debut in the role of Frasquita in “Carmen” for the Philadelphia Opera Company, with Winifred Heidt in the lead role, conducted by Giuseppe Bamboschek.
 She does not give a date for the performance, but the chronology in her text implies it was after Sills was 19.
-Then Sills states she saw her first “Thaïs,” performed by the Philadelphia Opera Company with Florence Quartararo, a statement that will prove significant in verifying Sills’ actual debut date.
+Sills also mentions that she saw her first “Thaïs,” performed by the Philadelphia Opera Company, with Florence Quartararo in the lead role (a statement that will prove significant in verifying Sills’ debut date further below in this report).

 Opera Companies Active in Philadelphia in 1947 and 1951